bassmanitram/actions-for-nautilus/README.md

   the action from appearing in the context menu when more than one directory is in the selection.

+  A value of zero denotes `unlimited`.

+  If the value is greater than zero, the value of the `min_items` property must be less than or equal to this value.

   *Default* - unlimited

 * `mimetypes` - OPTIONAL - the mimetypes of the selected files for which this